Ausangate Trek 5D/4N

-After breakfast, we leave at 07:00 our camping place to continue to Huchuy Qosqo.
-Walk downhill towards the Leon Punku ravine, where we find remains of an Inca bridge and trail.
-This canyon boasts geological formations surrounded by majestic rocks and boulders that direct the river to Huchuy Qosqo at (3600m/11808ft).
-Huchuy Qosqo is an Inca archaeological complex with imposing architecture that includes a large open ceremonial center, from which we enjoy a panoramic view of the Sacred Valley, the Vilcanota River.
-After explanation we start to walk around two hours to the next point (4200 m. /13776 ft.), going down around two hours until arrive to Taucca, where we have the lunch place, from here we take our private transport drives back to Cusco to your Hotel.
+Huchuy Qosqo is an Inca archaeological complex with an imposing architecture that includes a large open ceremonial center, from which we enjoy a panoramic view of the Sacred Valley, the Vilcanota River.
+After the explanation, we start walking for about two hours to the next point (4,200 m. / 13,776 ft.), descending for about 2 hours until we reach Taucca, where we have lunch place, from here we take our private transports back to Cusco to your hotel.

-Professional bilingual guide (Spanish – English).
+Professional bilingual guide (spanish - english).

 Pick up from the hotel.

-Private transportation (Cusco - Patabamba and Lamay- Cusco).
+Transportation (Cusco - Patabamba and Lamay- Cusco).

 A cook to prepare all meals.